uribealex69-rgb/battery-tm-4-matlab/README.md

 **<ins>_Google Drive Files:_</ins>** Contains project files/materials created originally in Google Drive, including Meeting Notes, the Gantt Chart, and the completed question and answer sections of the main live script.
 These files were added to the repository to make important project documentation easier to access.
 The README.md provides a link to the team's Google Drive to access the original files.

-**<ins>_MATLAB Project Code Files:_</ins>** Contains the main MATLAB project code files, including the battery dataset (provided to us), helper functions, the completed live script, as well as extra backup live script functions and their pdfs.
+**<ins>_MATLAB Project Code Files:_</ins>** Contains the main MATLAB project code files, including the battery dataset (provided to us), helper functions, the completed live script, as well as extra backup live script functions and their PDFs.
 This folder also contains the PDF versions of the main live script as well as the helper functions (refer below for folder overview).
 This is the primary section for the project's code.

 **<ins>_MathWorks Reference and Instruction Files:_</ins>** Contains the original project instructions, as well as the provided links, templates, and pdfs.
 These files are kept as a reference for the project's requirements for the team members.

 **<ins>_Extra Files:_</ins>** Contains additional repository files that are not a part of the main project's analysis or requirements.
-This includes a file named CONTRIBUTING.md, which provides instructions for pushing in GitHub, as well as the License.txt file displaying the repository's MIT License.
+This includes a file named CONTRIBUTING.md, which provides instructions for pushing to GitHub, as well as the License.txt file displaying the repository's MIT License.

-**<ins>Completed_Teamwork_Agreement.pdf</ins>** - The file for which our team initially decided the project breakdown as well as our signatures at the end.
+**<ins>_Completed_Teamwork_Agreement.pdf_</ins>** - The file for which our team initially decided the project breakdown, as well as our signatures at the end.

-**<ins>_ISSUE:_</ins>** Used to track the project requirements and completion status via checklist for project members.
+**<ins>_ISSUE:_</ins>** Used to track the project requirements and completion status via a checklist for project members.
 The issue is **closed** due to completion of the project.

 ## Repository FileTree / Directory Layout